sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 To work with existing bgpcfgd StaticRouteMgr, an optional field "bfd" is introduced in STATIC_ROUTE_TABLE.
 When the "bfd" field present and is "true" in config db, StaticRouteMgr ignores this static route and StaticRouteBfd handles it.
 StaticRouteBfd writes this static route to appl_db based on BFD session state for this static route nexthop. <br>

-To avoid StaticRouteTimer deleting StaticRouteBfd created static route entry in appl_db, a new field "refreshable" is introduced in appl_db STATIC_ROUTE_TABLE schema.
-StaticRouteBfd sets "refreshable"="false" when it writes a static route to appl_db STATIC_ROUTE_TABLE.
-When StaticRouteTimer see "refreshable"="false", it ignores this static route entry. <br>
+To avoid StaticRouteTimer deleting StaticRouteBfd created static route entry in appl_db, a new field "expiry" is introduced in appl_db STATIC_ROUTE_TABLE schema.
+StaticRouteBfd sets "expiry"="false" when it writes a static route to appl_db STATIC_ROUTE_TABLE.
+When StaticRouteTimer see "expiry"="false", it ignores this static route entry. <br>

 <img src="static_rt_bfd_overview.png" width="500">